Schroedinger-Hat/youtube-to-anchorfm/README.md

 }
 ```

-Then you can add under the `.github/workflows` directory this yml:
+Then create a GitHub action in the `.github/workflows` directory with this yaml:

 ```yaml
 name: 'Upload Episode from YouTube To Anchor.Fm'